Nataliya Gumenyuk

-Nataliya Petrivna Gumenyuk (Наталія Петрівна Гуменюк; alternate Romanization: Natalia Humeniuk; born 1983) is a Ukrainian journalist who specializes in foreign affairs and conflict reporting, and an author of three books.
-She is the founder of the Public Interest Journalism Lab; as well as the co-founder and chair of the public television NGO Hromadske.
+Nataliya Petrivna Gumenyuk (Наталія Петрівна Гуменюк; alternate Romanization: Natalia Humeniuk; born 1983) is a Ukrainian journalist and author specializing in foreign affairs and conflict reporting.
+She is a co-founder and CEO of the Public Interest Journalism Lab, and a co-founder of the independent media Hromadske.
+She is the author of several books, including The Lost Island: Tales from the Occupied Crimea (2020).

 Early life and education

-Nataliya Petrivna Gumenyuk was born in Birobidzhan in 1983.
-She graduated with a bachelor's degree from the Institute of Journalism of Taras Shevchenko National University of Kyiv (Kyiv National University; KNU) (2000–2004 or 2001–2005).
+Nataliya Gumenyuk was born in Birobidzhan in 1983.
+She graduated with a bachelor's degree from the Institute of Journalism of Taras Shevchenko National University of Kyiv (Kyiv National University; KNU) (2000–2004).
 She earned a master's degree in international journalism from Örebro University, Sweden (2005–2006).

 Career

 Gumenyuk took the course "International Media Systems" at the Mohyla School of Journalism in Kyiv.
 From 2002 to 2004, she was the editor-in-chief of the independent student newspaper Nasha Sprava.
 In 2002–2003, she was an international journalist on Novyi Kanal.
 Also in 2003, she was an international journalist for 5 Kanal.
 In 2003–2004, she was an international journalist for the fact-check program ICTV.
 In 2004, she worked for the "ProfiTV News Agency".
 In 2005–2007, she was the head of the international department, a special correspondent for the "K1" TV channel and the author and host of the "One Reportage" program.

 From 2007 to the end of 2009, she headed the international department of the INTER TV channel and also served as a special correspondent.
 Towards the end of this period, in 2009, for the first time among Ukrainian TV channels, INTER was nominated for an Emmy Award in the News category for its coverage of the South Ossetian War (reporter Ruslan Yarmolyuk).
 In 2009, Gumenyuk also did an internship at BBC World News on HARDtalk and at The Guardian and The Independent.

 At the end of 2009, she was fired from the INTER TV channel without explanation.
 This caused a wave of outrage among her colleagues, who collected more than 70 signatures against her release.
 After that, some journalists resigned of their own free will (including Roman Vintonov).
 Afterwards, she did not get a job in other media and became a freelancer.